Free Sets in Planar Graphs: History and Applications: Four Definitions of Free Sets

 Note that \cref{s_preserving} and \cref{x_proper} imply that no edge of $G'$ has both endpoints in $S$.
 For reasons discussed below, we may assume that $G$ has no separating triangles and that no separating triangles are created during these operations.

-To obtained $G'$ we apply three types of operations, two of which are illustrated in \cref{a_graph}. \begin{inparaenum}[(1)] \item If some edge with no endpoint in $S$ is incident on two faces, neither of which properly intersect the \xx-axis, then this edge is contracted (the orange edge in \cref{a_graph}(a) meets those conditions and its contraction results in an embedded graph depicted in \cref{a_graph}(b)).
+To obtain $G'$, we apply three types of operations, two of which are illustrated in \cref{a_graph}. \begin{inparaenum}[(1)] \item If some edge with no endpoint in $S$ is incident on two faces, neither of which properly intersect the \xx-axis, then this edge is contracted (the orange edge in \cref{a_graph}(a) meets those conditions and its contraction results in an embedded graph depicted in \cref{a_graph}(b)).
 This operation eliminates these two faces. \item If some edge with no endpoints in $S$ is incident on one face whose closure is disjoint from the \xx-axis, whose other incident face properly intersects the \xx-axis, and meets some other technical conditions,\footnote{These technical conditions ensure that, after drawing $G'$ the union of the two faces incident on the flipped edge is a convex quadrilateral.} then this edge is flipped (the lilac edge in \cref{a_graph}(b) meets the necessary conditions and its flipping results in an embedded graph depicted in \cref{a_graph}(c)).
-This edge flip replaces the two faces incident to the original edge with two faces that each properly intersect the \xx-axis. \item Finally, any edge with both endpoints in $S$ is flipped.
+This edge flip replaces the two faces incident to the original edge with two faces that each properly intersect the \xx-axis.\footnote{The assumption that $G$ has no separating triangles ensures that this flipping operation does not introduce parallel edges, i.e., each edge of $G$ is flippable.} \item Finally, any edge with both endpoints in $S$ is flipped.
 After this flip, the flipped edge and the two faces incident to it properly intersect the \xx-axis. \end{inparaenum} These operations (contractions and flips) are done exhaustively, one by one, in any order.
 The operations maintain that $S$ is a proper-good set in $G'$.
 As discussed above, either of these operations may introduce a separating triangle in $G'$.
 How this is handled is explained below.
 Once these operations are done exhaustively, removing the edges of $G'$ both of whose endpoints are either strictly above or strictly below \xx-axis (see the green edges in \cref{a_graph}(c)) yields a structure, called an \defin{A-graph} (see \cref{a_graph}(d)), in which every face is either a quadrilateral whose four edges each intersect the \xx-axis or have an endpoint on the \xx-axis or a triangle with vertices above, on, and below the \xx-axis.
 The main task now is to find a \slcf\ of this $A$-graph so that the vertices of $S$ are moved to the specified locations on the \xx-axis.
 Once we achieve that, the edge-removal, flipping, and contracting operations are easily undone without changing the locations of vertices in $S$, resulting in \slcf\ of $G$ with the vertices of $S$ at their specified locations on the \xx-axis.